HydroModPy/HydroModPy/README.md

  ## Paper
  A paper was published on the HydroModPy concept and its different capabilities.

  The paper was written with the version 0 of HydroModPy.

  It is available with the following [link](https://www.frontiersin.org/articles/10.3389/feart.2022.884075/).

  ## Contact
- For any questions regarding ArchPy, please contact me at <alexandre.gauvain.ag@gmail.com> or <ronan.abherve@unine.ch>
+ For any questions regarding ArchPy, please contact us at <alexandre.gauvain.ag@gmail.com> or <ronan.abherve@unine.ch>